Skip to content

 Can you eat too much protein?

 For most healthy women, eating more protein than the minimum recommendations isn't harmful.
-However, extremely high intakes (far above 2 grams per kilogram) aren't necessarily beneficial and may crowd out other important nutrients.
+However, extremely high intakes (far above 2 grams per kilogram) aren't necessarily beneficial and may crowd out other important nutrients like fiber, healthy fats, and micronutrients from vegetables and fruits.
 Moderation and balance are key.

 Is protein powder necessary?